 Five Key Steps to Take After a Workplace Accident in Georgia

-If you have suffered an on-the-job injury in Georgia, you may be entitled to workers’ compensation.
-However, there are specific things you need to do after the accident in order to protect your right to receive benefits.
+You may be entitled to workers' compensation if you have suffered an on-the-job injury in Georgia.
+However, there are specific things you need to do after the accident to protect your right to receive benefits.

-Under Georgia workers’ compensation laws, your employer must provide a list of at least six doctors for you to choose from.
-You must choose a doctor that your employer includes as a participating physician, although you are allowed to change doctors one time without first getting permission.
+Under Georgia workers' compensation laws, your employer must provide a list of at least six doctors for you to choose from.
+You must choose a doctor your employer includes as a participating physician, although you are allowed to change doctors once without getting permission.

-If your injuries are very serious and you need medical care immediately in an emergency situation, you can seek initial treatment from any licensed doctor, and the bill should still be covered.
+Suppose your injuries are very serious and you need medical care immediately in an emergency situation.
+You can seek initial treatment from any licensed doctor, and the bill should still be covered.
+Even if you don't feel injured immediately, seek medical care regardless.
+Some injuries may not appear for days or even weeks after the incident.
+Even a minor injury can worsen into a severe one.

-Seeing a doctor immediately after a workplace injury is important both to get the medical care necessary to treat your injuries and also to ensure your injuries are properly documented.
+Seeing a doctor immediately after a workplace injury is important to get the medical care necessary to treat your injuries and to ensure your injuries are properly documented.
+When claiming workers' comp benefits, you may need to show that the injuries were work-related.
+Comprehensive medical records may help.2.
+Report Your Injury to Your Employer as Soon as Possible

-To continue receiving worker’s compensation benefits, you should follow the recommended course of treatment.
-If you are not satisfied with the medical care you are receiving, you may be able to change doctors or get a second opinion.5.
-Contact an experienced workers’ compensation attorney
+To continue receiving worker's compensation benefits, you should follow the recommended course of treatment.
+If you are not satisfied with the medical care you are receiving, you may be able to change doctors or get a second opinion.
+Take special care not to miss any doctor's appointments or physical therapy sessions, as the other side could use this as evidence to say that you aren't really hurt.5.
+Contact an Experienced Workers' Compensation Attorney

 Calling a lawyer after an on-the-job injury is a smart choice.

-The workers’ compensation laws in Georgia are intended to protect workers and should cover virtually every injury that occurs as a direct result of work duties.
-Unfortunately, employers and insurers sometimes fail to act in the spirit of the workers’ compensation laws.
+Georgia's workers' compensation laws are intended to protect workers and should cover virtually every injury that occurs as a direct result of work duties.
+Unfortunately, employers and insurers sometimes fail to act in the spirit of the workers' compensation laws.

-Your employer or its insurer may try to deny a legitimate claim, deny benefits you should receive or convince you to go back to work before you are fully recovered.
+Your employer or insurer may try to deny a legitimate claim, deny benefits you should receive, or convince you to return to work before you are fully recovered.

 A workers' compensation lawyer in Atlanta or Savannah who knows the Georgia work injury laws can help you to ensure you get the full benefits you deserve.